-The Committee advises the Commissioners of the British Antarctic Territory (BAT) and South Georgia and the South Sandwich Islands (SGSSI) on matters relating to place-naming policies in the respective territories.
+The Committee advises the Commissioners of the British Antarctic Territory (BAT) and South Georgia and the South Sandwich Islands (SGSSI) on matters relating to place-naming in the respective territories.

 The recommendation of the Committee will be transmitted to the Commissioners of the BAT and SGSSI for their endorsement, as appropriate.
 Following endorsement by the Commissioners of the British Antarctic Territory and South Georgia, names can then be used in reports, publications, maps and charts.